solo-io/packer-plugin-arm-image/README.md

 ```

 ## Running with Vagrant
-This project includes a Vagrant file and helper script that build a VM runtime environment.
-The runtime environment has
+This project includes a Vagrant file and helper script that build a VM run time environment.
+The run time environment has
 custom provisions to build an image in an iterative fashion (thanks to @tommie-lie for adding this feature).

 To use the Vagrant environment, run the following commands: